LamininSolutions/mfsql-connector/source/procedures/spMFGetHistory.rst

 Use Cases(s)

-- Show coimments made on object
+- Show comments made on object
 - Show a state was entered and exited
 - Show when a property was changed
 - Discovery reports for changes to certain properties